KarolinaMahlerova/Alignment-and-phylogenetic-trees-Diamesus_/README.md

 # Alignment-and-phylogenetic-trees-Diamesus_

-Integrative taxonomy and species distribution models of the genus Diamesus Hope, 1840 (Coleoptera: Staphylinidae: Silphinae)
+Additional supplements for manuscript Integrative taxonomy and species distribution models of the genus Diamesus Hope, 1840 (Coleoptera: Staphylinidae: Silphinae)